Attract More Customers: Become Sensory-Friendly

 Kerry first thought about the usual clientele she sees for treatment in her massage therapy practice.
 Of the list of underlying conditions known to contribute to sensory sensitivity, she identified the following as most common: people with anxiety, concussion, hearing loss, a highly sensitive person, myalgic-encephalomyelitis/chronic fatigue syndrome, post-traumatic stress disorder, and vestibular disorder.

-Below is a sample questionnaire Kerry to use when she assesses new clients or during re-evaluation.
-A part of being ready to attract more customers is understanding the needs of current or incoming clients.
+Below is a sample questionnaire Kerry to use when she assesses new patients/clients or during re-evaluation.
+A part of being ready to attract more customers is addressing the sensory needs in healthcare of of current or incoming patients or clients.

 Hear